Chapter 2 - Faculty and Academics

 - Criteria for a Course Offered in a Shortened Format:

-- The course will consist of the same number of class contact hours as similar courses offered in a regular long semester: normally 45-48 contact hours, including the final examination period.
+- The course will consist of the same number of class contact hours as similar courses offered in a regular long semester: normally 45 contact hours.

 - The course will have the same objectives, requirements and quality of instruction as regular length courses.